boyvanamstel/SwitchMX/README.md

 ## Setup

-SwitchMX needs _Input Monitoring_ to be enabled in Settings &rarr; Privacy & Security &rarr; Input Monitoring to be able to send commands to _Humand Interface Devices_ (HID).
+SwitchMX needs _Input Monitoring_ to be enabled in Settings &rarr; Privacy & Security &rarr; Input Monitoring to be able to send commands to _Human Interface Devices_ (HID).

 ![Enable Input Monitoring permission](Resources/InputMonitoring.png)